PRESIDENT

 the first analytical methodology

-volatile and semi‑volatile compounds with potential health & safety
+for identifying volatile and semi‑volatile compounds with potential

 methodology by utilizing wide bore capillary chromatography and

-for an on‑site computerized shipment receipt and invoicing system at
+system specifications for an on‑site computerized shipment receipt and

 system provided significant manpower savings and paid for itself with